Devon, UK

 Ready for a proper logo?

-Send me your brief — business name, industry, audience, and what you need the logo to do.
+Send me your brief, business name, industry, audience, and what you need the logo to do.
 I’ll come back with a clear proposal within 48 hours.

-Currently taking new projects
+Currently taking briefs